Dairanji/Dairanji/README.md

 Connect With Me
 - LinkedIn: linkedin.com/in/shayantanmitra96/
 - Email: shayantanmitra99@gmail.com

-"Turning data into insights and insights into decisions."

 <!---
 Dairanji/Dairanji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.